isabella232/aries-activity-salesforce-source/README.md

 ```javascript
 "password": "veryinsecure" + "security_token",
 ```
-###resourceName
+###table
-The name of the SalesForce resource to query.
+The name of the SalesForce table to query.

 ###Inclusion Fields
 The fields to include in the results.
 If null or empty, all fields will be included